octet-stream/test-mikro-orm-inheritance/readme.md

 ### What's the issue?

-Run the `npm dev` script first, it should run sucessfully.
+1. Run the `npm dev` script first, it should run sucessfully.
 It is using simple inheritance: `BaseEntity` => `File`

-But the `npm dev-with-dates` will fail with the following error:
+2. But the `npm dev-with-dates` script will fail with the following error:

 ```
 MetadataError: Metadata for entity BaseEntity not found